 - Marketing Literature

 - Marketing Automation/ CRM

-When you are looking at Promotion you will need to consider how each of these activities could help to engage with each particular group of clients your campaign is targeting.
+When you are looking at Promotion make sure you consider how each of these activities could help to engage with each particular group of clients your campaign is targeting.

-People will be a key element of your law firm growth strategy.
-It is therefore worth noting that People aren’t the sole preserve of your HR department, as people will be an essential factor in the successful growth of your firm.
+People are a key element of your law firm growth strategy and therefore not the sole preserve of your HR department.

-At the end of the day, you are in the business of selling people and the skills they possess.
+At the end of the day, law firms are in the business of selling people and the skills they possess.
 It is therefore imperative your plan considers the people aspect of your business.

 Have you performed a GAP Analysis and identified any need for particular marketing, client relationship, selling or business development skills across each of your departments?
 As well as having the right level of legal skills, do your staff have client relationship skills?

 Some of the key skills you may want to consider developing at your firm include: